EU Parliament’s debate: Climate Change and Forest Fires in Europe

-The Conference will be organized on 20 March 2019 at the European Parliament in Brussels – Room: JAN 2Q2.
-The event is co-hosted by MEP Nuno Melo (EPP/PT) and MEP Andrzej Grzyb (EPP/PL).
+The Conference was organized on 20 March 2019 at the European Parliament, Brussels, and was co-hosted by MEP Nuno Melo (EPP/PT) and MEP Andrzej Grzyb (EPP/PL).

 Extreme fires can release huge amounts of CO2 in a very short time.
 They do not just burn up trees and shrubs and emit smoke.
 They impact European citizen’s life and properties and also leave behind long-lasting changes on the ground.
 Those changes have effects on the climate, including by damaging forests that would otherwise sequester carbon.

-The event will provide insights on the state of play of forest fire events in Europe and discuss the reasons for these developments.
-It will also highlight the urgent need to boost prevention and preparedness efforts, through active sustainable forest management, to avoid a repetition of the previous years.
+The event provided insights on the state of play of forest fire events in Europe and discussed the reasons for these developments.
+It also highlighted the urgent need to boost prevention and preparedness efforts, through active sustainable forest management, to avoid a repetition of the previous years.

 - Presentation J. San-Miguel-Ayanz, Senior Scientist, JRC (.pdf)

 - Presentation J. Soveral, Portugese Farmers Confederation (.pdf)

 - Presentation P. Vieira, Compta Emerging Business (.pdf)